DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## Canvas: Parties and a Great View

-![Figure 6.
-Canvas as it looked throughout 2012 and 2013.
+![Canvas as it looked throughout 2012 and 2013.
 Picture: Tanja Sihvonen.](media/image8.png)

 As was the case with many elements of the Volkskrant building, Canvas